 Yahoo! is one of the most highly trafficked Websites on the Internet and is regularly serving numbers of users and delivering daily page views which are beyond previous standards for Internet usage.
 In addition, the services offered by Yahoo! and popular with users and customers have changed significantly in the past, are expected to change rapidly in the future, and are difficult to predict.
 Rapid increases in the levels or types of use of our online properties and services could result in delays or interruptions in our service.
 In particular, the architecture utilized for our email and certain other communication services is highly complex and may not provide satisfactory service in the future, especially as email and certain other communications services become an increasingly important service offering and as the rate of unsolicited email continues to increase in volume and complexity.
 In the future, we may be required to make significant changes to our architecture, including moving to a completely new architecture.
 If we are required to switch architectures, we may incur substantial costs and experience delays or interruptions in our service.
 These delays or interruptions in our service may cause users and customers to become dissatisfied with our service and move to competing providers of online services.
 Further, to the extent that demand for our broadcast services content and other rich media offerings increases, we will need to expand our infrastructure, including the capacity of our hardware servers and the sophistication of our software.
 This expansion is likely to be expensive and complex, and require additional technical expertise.
-If we fail to successfully scale our broadcasts to large audiences of simultaneous users, such failure could harm that portion of our business.
 As we acquire users who rely upon us for a wide variety of services, it becomes more technologically complex and costly to retrieve, store and integrate data that will enable us to track each user's preferences.
-An unanticipated
+An unanticipated loss of traffic, increased costs, inefficiencies or failures to adapt to new technologies or user requirements and the associated adjustments t